Stablecoins Were Built to Bypass Banks. Now They’re Becoming Banks.

 When stablecoins first appeared, they felt like magic.
 A digital token you could send instantly, pegged to the dollar, and spend anywhere in the world.
 No volatility like Bitcoin, no delays like bank wires.
 Just money that moved at the speed of the internet.
 The pitch was simple: one coin always equals one dollar.
 Stablecoins promised to be the digital cash of the future (IMF, 2023).

 The appeal was obvious.
 All you needed was a phone, an internet connection, and a wallet app.
 A worker in California could send $200 to family in Mexico in seconds.
-The World Bank (2024) says traditional remittances cost an average of 6.4%-often more than $12 on a $200 transfer, with some corridors above 10%.
-A stablecoin transfer, by contrast, typically costs 0.1% to 1% (OECD, 2024).
+The World Bank (2024) says traditional remittances cost an average of 6.4 percent, often more than $12 on a $200 transfer, with some corridors above 10 percent.
+A stablecoin transfer, by contrast, typically costs 0.1 percent to 1 percent (OECD, 2024).
 The recipient receives digital dollars instantly, no bank account required.
 Compared to those fees and delays, stablecoins looked like a revolution.

 They were built to bypass banks.
 But survival is forcing them to become banks instead.